About This Site

 A period archive in the upper right hand corner lists stories by decade, each with brief descriptions and live links.
 At the end of every story, there is a separate section entitled “Sources, Links & Additional Informa- tion,” which includes the story’s sources, related links, additional information and often extra photographs related to the story.

 Donations from individuals, businesses, foundations, and other institutions to support the work of this website are welcomed and encouraged.
 All such support will be used to sustain and support the site’s operations and to help pay for research, writing, composition, and editing of all stories and also for site upgrades and technical support.
 To make a donation please go to the “Donate” option via the upper left navigation bar, or click on “Donate Now” in the small blue-gray “Donate” boxes that appear at the end of each story.
-All questions regarding funding arrangements can be directed to Jack Doyle at jdoyle@ pophistorydig.com.
+All questions regarding financial support for this website can be directed to Jack Doyle at jdoyle@ pophistorydig.com.

 Ads & Collaboration